 |Remarks by Ambassador Dai Bing at the UN Security Council Briefing on MONUSCO|

-I thank Special Representative Keita and Ms. Lusenge for their briefings.
-I welcome the Permanent Representatives of the DRC, Rwanda, and Burundi to today’s meeting.
+I thank Special Representative Bintou Keita for her briefing.
+I also thank the permanent representatives of France and Gabon for their briefings on the Council’s visit.
+I welcome the presence of the permanent representatives of the DRC, Rwanda, and Burundi at the meeting.

 For some time now, the DRC Government has made active efforts in advancing security sector reform, combating armed groups, promoting economic development, and preparing for general elections.
 However, the security situation in eastern DRC continues to worsen, exacerbating the humanitarian crisis.
 The Council sent a mission to visit the DRC this month to deepen its understanding of the situation on the ground and listen to the opinions and expectations of people from all walks of life in the DRC.
 China appreciates the DRC Government and MONUSCO for the work they did in hosting the consultation and support issuing a PRST in light of the visit.
 I would like to emphasize the following points.

 First, ceasefire and cessation of violence are top priorities.
 The continued attacks by armed groups in eastern DRC may worsen the security situation there.
 With the help of the African Union and regional countries such as Angola, M23 announced its agreement to ceasefire and dialogue in early March.
 China calls on M23 and other armed groups to earnestly honor their commitments, cease all violent activities, and withdraw from the occupied areas.
 Recently, the DRC Government launched a DDR program covering 6,000 people in the three provinces of eastern DRC.
 China expects favorable conditions to be created by the relevant plans for the DDR and armed groups’ participation in dialogues.